 Mental health emerges in infancy and acts as a protective, or risk, factor for future wellbeing.

 Parent-infant relationships are central to infant mental health, and if difficulties emerge it can have far-reaching consequences for a child’s future wellbeing.
-Parent-infant mental health teams can promote positive parent-infant relations – however in the North East and North Cumbria, there is just one parent-infant mental health team.
+Parent-infant relationship teams can play a critical role in promoting positive parent-infant relations.

-The work aims to support the delivery of more parent-infant services in our region, and ultimately enable more infants and families to get the support they need during such a critical period of child development.
+The work aims to support the delivery of more parent-infant services in under-served areas, and ultimately enable more infants and families to get the support they need during such a critical period of child development.

 What is the challenge?